Skip to content

 Phase 1: Preparation (180 minutes)

-You receive a detailed business scenario document describing a fictional company with complex requirements.
-You must design a complete technical solution using only the tools provided:
+Candidates receive a detailed business scenario document describing a fictional company with complex requirements.
+The task is to design a complete technical solution using only the tools provided:

 • Provided: Google Docs (scenario document), Google Slides (presentation), Google Sheets (tables/calculations), Lucidchart (diagrams, with Salesforce Shape Library), paper and pen